 Maryland Defamation Lawyers

-can answer any questions.
+can answer your questions.
 The actual malice standard means that the plaintiff must prove that you either 1 knew the defamatory statement was false; or 2 acted with reckless disregard for the truth, in other words, that you entertained serious doubts as to whether the statement was truthful.

-In evaluating whether someone acted with reckless disregard for the truth, courts look to the person’s state of mind at the time the statement was published, considering factors such as whether the person had time to investigate the story or needed to publish it quickly and whether the source of the information appeared to be reliable and trustworthy.
+In evaluating whether someone acted with reckless disregard for the truth, courts look to the person’s state of mind at the time that the statement was published, considering factors such as whether the person had time to investigate the story or needed to publish it quickly and whether the source of the information appeared to be reliable & trustworthy.

-________________________________________ How does a private person prove that I acted with negligence?
+How does a private person prove that I acted with negligence?

 The negligence standard means that the plaintiff must prove that you failed to exercise reasonable care.
 An important factor for many courts is whether a reasonable person in a similar situation would have acted in the same way.
 Following good journalistic practices in researching, writing, filming, and fact, checking a story can greatly reduce the risk of being found negligent.

-________________________________________ If I describe a group of people rather than a particular person, can someone still successfully sue for defamation?
+If I describe a group of people rather than a particular person, can someone still successfully sue for defamation?

-In general, a large group of bankers could not successfully sue for defamation based on the statement that all bankers are thieves.
+A large group of bankers could not successfully sue for defamation based on the statement that all bankers are thieves.
 You should be mindful about such statements, however, particularly if there are only a few bankers in the community that is the focus of your story.
 A sympathetic jury could find that such a statement identifies specific members of that group.

-________________________________________ If I publish/broadcast a retraction, will the defamation claim go away?
+If I publish/broadcast a retraction, will the defamation claim go away?

 If your station receives a retraction request for a statement you published or broadcast, this could signal a pending lawsuit, and you should consult with local counsel before admitting liability.
-If, after careful review, you determine that you have made a factual error and the statement should be retracted, this could limit but not eliminate the station’s liability for defamation.
+If, after review, you determine that you have made a factual error and the statement should be retracted, this could limit but not eliminate the station’s liability for defamation.
 It’s also possible that the retraction will satisfy the person who was threatening to file a lawsuit.

-________________________________________ What if I report on someone else's potentially defamatory statement?
+What if I report on someone else's potentially defamatory statement?
 Am I still at risk?

 Generally, you are responsible for everything you publish, even when the information comes from a third party.
 Therefore, you can be found liable for repeating a defamatory statement from a source; even attributing that source will not shield you from a lawsuit.

 Courts have held, however, that media organizations are not liable for comments posted by third, party users on their websites, provided that the organizations did not encourage the defamatory comments or materially participate in the creation of the defamatory comments.
 Screening and lightly editing comments to remove offensive language does not eliminate this immunity.
 Courts have based these decisions on Section 230 of the Communications Decency Act, which provides: No provider or user of an interactive computer service shall be treated as the publisher or speaker of any information provided by another information content provider.
-See 47 UNITED STATESC. § 230.

 Our